Post-doctoral fellow, MIT

-PhD program Organismic and Evolutionary Biology, Harvard University
+PhD Organismic and Evolutionary Biology, Harvard University

 BS Plant Biology and Earth Science, University of Michigan